-Modern France and French Empire; cultural and intellectual history; political economy and critical social theory; medical humanities, psychiatry, and psychoanalysis.
+Modern France and French Empire; cultural and intellectual history; history of emotions, medical humanities, and psychoanalysis; political economy and critical social theory.

-I am a historian of modern France and its empire, with a broad training in cultural and intellectual history, and ancillary interests in anthropology, political economy, psychoanalysis, and critical social theory.
-My research grapples with forms and experiences of social change in the modern era.
+I am a historian of modern France and its empire, with a broad training in European, cultural and intellectual history, and ancillary interests in psychoanalysis, anthropology, political economy, and social theory.
+My research ranges widely but typically grapples with forms and experiences of social change in the modern era.
 Thus far, I have focused on instances of war, revolution, and colonialism, and approached these through the study of emotions, memory, and medicine in particular.

 My first book, What Nostalgia Was: War, Empire, and the Time of a Deadly Emotion (Chicago, 2018) explores how people once died of nostalgia in order to tell a larger story about social transformation and alienation in the eighteenth and nineteenth centuries.
 A work of archival research, the book develops a theory of practice as a way of grounding the history of changing concepts and emotions in the capitalist epoch.
 A French translation is forthcoming.

 I co-edit the French journal Sensibilités: histoire, critique & sciences sociales, and serve on the editorial board of Critical Historical Studies.
 Previously, I served as associate editor at Emotion Review.
-In 2016-17 I was a member of the Institute for Advanced Study in Princeton, where I co-founded the collective project IAS History Working Group.
-Previous to that I have also held fellowships from the Library of Congress, the Huntington and Newberry libraries, as well as the Marie Curie program among others.
+In 2016-17 I was a member in the School of Historical Studies at the Institute for Advanced Study in Princeton, where I co-founded the collective project IAS History Working Group.
+I have also held fellowships from the Library of Congress, the Huntington and Newberry libraries, as well as the Marie Curie program among others.

 I read history in the UK at University College London (BA 2001 & MA 2002), before moving to the US to pursue a doctorate at the University of Chicago (PhD 2011).
 Before joining Columbia I taught at Boston College, George Mason University, and Sciences Po Paris.
-I teach Contemporary Civilization in the Core, modern French, Mediterranean, and intellectual history, as well as thematic courses on the interdisciplinary study of emotions, war, and social theory.
-I am also affiliated with ICLS and co-organize the affect studies university seminar.
+I teach Contemporary Civilization in the Core, modern French and intellectual history, as well as thematic courses on the interdisciplinary study of emotions, history & literature, and war.
+I am affiliated with ICLS and co-organize the affect studies university seminar.